Dealing with mini roundabouts

 I will deal with major roundabouts in my next post.

-Driving test tip: You do not need to indicate when leaving mini roundabouts, as there is not enough time to steer and signal at the same time, so concentrate on controlling the car, as the DSA examiner will penalise you if you lose control while trying to trafficate coming off.
+Driving test tip: You do not need to indicate when leaving mini roundabouts, as there is not enough time to steer and signal at the same time, so concentrate on controlling the car, as the driving examiner will give you a driving errorif you lose control while trying to use indicators coming off the junction.

 .